 I am partnering with Mayne for this post and I picked out a beautiful mailbox post with a solar light cap on top, which is a great option because our road is DARK.
 No street lights, only one neighbor has a light post so this gives us a little something when we take the garbages up when it gets dark at 4pm.

-I have had the mail post in my office for a couple of months waiting for the weather to be nice enough to dig…well someone came last week to drop off food and I looked out and they were holding our mailbox in their hand.
+I had the mailbox in my office waiting for the weather to be nice enough to dig…well someone came last week to drop off food and I looked out and they were holding our mailbox in their hand.
 Totally ripped it off the post.